Agincourt GO Station: Connecting transit

-The Toronto Transit Commission's 85 Sheppard East and 985 Sheppard East Express bus routes links Agincourt Station to Don Mills station in the west, the 85 and 985B continues east into Scarborough while the 985A continues express to Scarborough Centre station.
+The Toronto Transit Commission's 85 Sheppard East and 985 Sheppard East Express bus routes links Agincourt GO to Don Mills station in the west, the 85 and 985B continues east into Scarborough while the 985A continues express to Scarborough Centre station.

-Underpass construction
+Grade separation

-When the Sheppard East LRT (currently a defunct project) was a plan back in 2010, it required a grade separation of Sheppard Avenue East and the GO train tracks.
+When the Sheppard East LRT was a plan back in 2010, it required a grade separation of Sheppard Avenue East and the GO train tracks.
 This led contractors from the City of Toronto government and TTC to build a bridge for the GO train tracks, while having Sheppard Avenue move under it, as the light rail vehicles would not have been able to cross the GO tracks at ground level.
-On July 3, 2012 the underpass was completed and opened to regular traffic, which was five months ahead of schedule.
+On July 3, 2012, the underpass was completed and opened to regular traffic, which was five months ahead of schedule.
 However, in April 2019, Ontario premier Doug Ford announced that the provincial government would extend Line 4 Sheppard to McCowan Road at some unspecified time in the future, replacing the proposed Sheppard East LRT.

 The new underpass improves not only the flow of traffic along Sheppard Avenue, as vehicles no longer have to wait at a rail crossing, but also GO train service.
 The bridge also allows for two-way service on this portion of the line.
 Building the bridge also meant that the parking capacity of the station could be expanded.
-Before that project, parking capacity was only 297, but it has now been increased to 342 spaces.
+It has now been increased to 340 spaces.